filipkrw/godot-omnidirectional-movement/README.md

 Some time ago I posted a video of my omnidirectional movement demo in Godot on Reddit:

 https://github.com/filipkrw/godot-omnidirectional-movement/assets/34350914/e0c4ec87-f50d-4c54-98f2-20b1e1c2df21

 People seemed to like it and were interested to learn how I made it – hence this repo.
 Unfortunately, while the model and animations I used (sourced from [Mixamo](https://www.mixamo.com/)) are free to use, they are not free to redistribute.

 That's why they are not included in this repo (all the `.blend` files are empty) and instead what you get is a guide on where to get them, and how to tweak them to make the demo work.
-Which might be good since you might learn more that way.
+Which might be even better since the best way to learn something is to do it.

 Feel free create a GitHub issue or send me an email at filipkrw@protonmail.com if you have any questions.